-Michael Garcia, SHRM-CP, PHR Associate Human Resources Officer Fresno Economic Opportunities Commission 1900 Mariposa Mall Suite 121, Fresno, CA 93721 559-263-1070 mike.garcia@fresnoeoc.org
+Melissa Soto, Human Resources Director Fresno Economic Opportunities Commission 1900 Mariposa Mall Suite 121, Fresno, CA 93721 559-263-1070 Melissa.soto@fresnoeoc.org

 The School of Unlimited Learning's DRESS CODE POLICY

 The staff at SOUL appreciates the individuality and unique qualities of each of our students, yet also recognize the need for student conformity to school, community and job site standards of dress.
 Accordingly, nothing in this code shall be construed as prohibiting the staff from occasionally requiring individual students to comply with a change in garb or personal expression if, in the opinion of the staff, the individual's appearance is disruptive to the educational process.